loganrenz/nardocs/README.md

 ## How It Works

 1. **Project Detection**: Reads your `package.json` to identify dependencies and versions
+   - When installed as a dev dependency, automatically detects your project directory
+   - Falls back to `PROJECT_PATH` environment variable if needed
 2. **Plugin Activation**: Activates built-in plugins for major frameworks (Nuxt, Vue, React, etc.)
 3. **Auto-Discovery**: Scans npm registry for documentation URLs of remaining packages
 4. **Dynamic Plugin Creation**: Creates plugins on-the-fly for discovered packages